MohammedFuad97/Brisk-DataTable/README.md

 <strong>4.
 Reach Brisk table buttons:</strong>

-You can access any method of the injected button from the table using this format, by [data_action] which you already declared in the options:
+You can access any method of the injected buttons to the table using this format, by [data_action] which you already declared in the options:

     briskDemo.datatable.element.find('[data-action="insert"]').click(function(){
         alert();